andraugust/andraugust.github.io/thermo-2.md

 $$

-Here are some heat capacities per unit mass:
+Here are the heat capacities of some materials, listed per unit mass:

 | Material | Specific Heat Capacity (J/(kg·K)) |
 |---|---|